 HBO encourages industry adoption of the IETF BCP 47 languages standard and, in the spirit of industry collaboration, granted MESA the rights to publish HBO’s work and continue the efforts LMT Working Committee.

 If you are interested in participating in MESA’s LMT Working Group CLICK HERE to apply.
-Chaired by HBO team leaders, Yonah Levenson and Laura Dawson, the group meets regularly to further the efforts of this initiative.
+Chaired by Yonah Levenson, Metadata Strategy and Terminology Governance at WarnerMedia, the group meets regularly to further the efforts of this initiative.

 Next steps include: